 The organization is governed by an all volunteer board.
 It is run by two year-round part-time staff members, volunteer committee members and a host of full- and part-time paid and work-exchange workshop staff.

-EEFC news, announcements and other information, like board meeting notes and reports, are posted in the EEFC News & Notes section of this website.
-Subscribing to our e-list, joining the listserv, and following the EEFC on Facebook in addition to checking this website are good ways to stay informed.
+EEFC news, announcements and other information, like board meeting notes and reports, are posted in the EEFC Blog section of this website.
+Subscribing to our email Newsletter, joining the Discussion list, and following the EEFC on Facebook in addition to checking this website are good ways to stay informed.

 To establish a set of principles and practices of the Board of Directors (hereinafter “Board”) of the East European Folklife Center, Inc. (hereinafter “EEFC”) that will set parameters and provide guidance and direction for board conduct and decision-making.